sandyavs/mealplanner-wiki/Test-cases-v2.md

 Meals should be displayed correctly as per the meal plan

-## Test case No: MP-MealCatalog-002
+## Test case No: MP-SelectMeal-002

 ## Test case description:
-View meal catalog based on search criteria.
+Select meal based on  the search criteria.
 ## Steps to follow:

 Pre-requisite: MP-Login-001